 - How long will it take for my account to be up and running and have funds available for investment? – Some people wait way too long to get this process rolling.
 If you know you want to use your IRA to invest in real estate… get the ball rolling on getting it rolled over into a SD-IRA account asap.
 Some companies may take weeks or even over a month to have your account setup complete and ready to invest.
 So, don’t wait until you’ve found a great real estate deal to get started… get started today so your funds are ready to invest when you need them.

 Getting Off The Sidelines And Getting Your Money Working For You

 If you feel a self-directed IRA may be a great way for you to invest a portion of your retirement in things you know (rather than the unpredictable stock market)… then dive in, take some time to educate yourself on the pros and cons of a SD-IRA (those websites I put above are a great place to start.
 They have all kinds of resources to learn more about self-directed IRAs and how you can use them to invest in real estate).

 If you have any questions on how you can work with us as an investor… just connect w/ us through our contact form or call us anytime at: (321) 379-5777.
-We offer discount investment properties in Melbourne and surrounding areas to investors like you who often buy them and keep them as rentals.
+We offer discount investment properties in Central Florida and surrounding areas to investors like you who often buy them and keep them as rentals.
 Also, for those qualified investors who want to explore private lending… contact us and we’ll talk about how we work with private lenders as well.

 Happy investing!
 We’re here as a resource for you so don’t hesitate to connect with us anytime.